 Here is a car repair that brought me back to basics.
 A customer with a Mazda 626 and a four-cylinder engine had a very rough engine idle.
-The complaint from the driver was a lack of power.
+However, the complaint from the driver was a lack of power.
 They didn't seem concerned with the engine idling problem.
-But the two issues where linked together because this engine was running on three cylinders.
+Nevertheless, the two issues were linked together, because the engine was running on three cylinders.

-My diagnostic journey began with a visual inspection that revealed that this Mazda 626 had actually been well cared for.
+My diagnostic journey began with a visual inspection revealing this Mazda 626 had actually been well cared for.
 Since there is an endless list of possible causes for these types of car problems I decided to break out my old fashioned vacuum gauge and run a simple engine vacuum test.

 I connected the gauge to manifold vacuum.
-The needle was constantly dropping from a normal reading to less than 10 inches of mercury.
+The needle constantly droped from a normal reading to less than 10 inches of mercury.
 This type of reading is a strong indication of a serious engine problem.
 The Rhythm of the dropping needle matched the rhythm of the misfire.
-I decided to use a cylinder balance test to isolate the cylinder that was not firing.
+I decided to use a cylinder balance test to isolate the problem cylinder.

-When I shorted out cylinders one through three there was a drop in RPMs of about 125.
-When I did the same to cylinder, number four there was absolutely no decrease in the idling RPMs.
-Since cylinder number four is now the focus of my diagnostics I decided to pull a spark plug out and see what it looked like.
+When I shorted out cylinders one through three there i recorded a slight drop in RPMs of about 125.
+When I did the same to cylinder number four there was absolutely no decrease in the idling RPM.
+Since cylinder number four is now the focus of my diagnostics I decided to pull the spark plug out and see what it looked like.

 This Mazda 626 turned out to be a tough diagnostic lesson for me.
-Usually the above tests I mentioned would uncover the problem.
-And they did but I did not realize it yet.
-Not one to give up I decided to continue on.
+Usually the above tests mentioned would uncover the problem.
+They did, but I didn't realize it yet.
+Not one to give up, I continued on.

 I performed a cylinder leakage test, and this was kind of overlapping with the compression test.
-So I was not surprised that the cylinder held air pressure.
-After some thought about the test results I realized that the rough engine idle was because something was not happening on cylinder number four.
+So I was not surprised the cylinder held air pressure.
+After some thought about the test results I realized the cause of the rough engine idle was because something wasn't happening on cylinder four.

-The worn lobe only affects the opening of the valve and does not prevented it from sealing, which is why the compression and the cylinder leakage engine diagnostic tests appeared to be normal.
+The lobe only effects the opening of the valve and doesn't prevent it from sealing, which is why the compression and the cylinder leakage engine diagnostic tests appeared to be normal.